 Wednesday, Eclypsium researchers published details of a series of recently found vulnerabilities called “BootHole,” which exposes millions of Linux and Windows devices to threat.

-This is a severe vulnerability with a ranking of 8.2 in Specific Vulnerability Scoring System (CVSS).
+This is a severe vulnerability with a ranking of 8.2 in the Specific Vulnerability Scoring System (CVSS).
 On this scale of intensity, the maximum assigned rating is 10.

 The vulnerability in the GRUB2 bootloader in BootHole opens Linux and windows systems to target using Secure Boot.
 All operating systems that use GRUB2 with Safe Boot must release new updated installers and bootloaders to minimize the security risks, the researchers advised.